JonathanDZ/TF-FaSNet/README.md

 - General config
     - `nmic`: Number of microphones
     - `nspk`: Number of speakers
-    - `n_fft`: Number of fft points
+    - `n_fft`: Number of FFT points
     - `embed_dim`: Embedding dimension for each T-F unit
 - Encoder-decoder:
-    - `dim_nb`: Number of hidden units in Narrow-band feature extraction module
+    - `dim_nb`: Number of hidden units in the Narrow-band feature extraction module
     - `dim_fft`: Number of hidden units between two linear layers in context decoding module
-    - `n_conv_layers`: Number of convolution blocks in context decoding module
+    - `n_conv_layers`: Number of convolution blocks in the context decoding module
 - Multi-path separation module:
     - `B`: Number of multi-path blocks
     - `I`: Kernel size for Unfold and Deconv